MicrosoftDocs/azure-devops-yaml-schema/content/target.md

 ### Remarks

 You don't need to configure all of these properties when configuring a step target.
-If not specified, the default value for `container` is `host`, the default value of `commands` is `all`, and the default value for `settableVariables` allows all variables to be set by a step.
+If not specified, the default value for `container` is `host`, the default value of `commands` is `any`, and the default value for `settableVariables` allows all variables to be set by a step.

 <!-- Examples -->